PengWu2626/PIC16B_GroupProject/README.md

 ## Abstract
 There is way too many dog breed, and many dogs are similar.
-So this project will build an algorithm to identify the user-uploaded images to classify what dog it is.
+So this project will build an algorithm to identify the user-uploaded images to classify what the dog is.
+Moreover, it will help them make right decisions before they want them.
 Our initial approach:
 1. Find the appropriate dataset
 2. Exploratory analysis